-Suspension: Discipline matters deemed severe enough to warrant action by the high school's Administrative Committee are serious and may begin a process that could lead to the student's dismissal.
-The committee is made up of the Principal, Vice-Principal, and one other RAA personnel member.
+Discipline matters deemed severe enough to warrant action by the school's Administration may begin a process that could lead to the student's dismissal.
+A committee may be made up of the Principal, Vice-Principal, and one other RAA personnel member.
 Progressive discipline will generally apply.
 However, there may be circumstances when progressive discipline is not appropriate and immediate removal may be necessary.
-At this point the Discipline Committee would convene to address the matter.
-The Discipline Committee is made up of the Principal, Vice-Principal, Guidance Counselor and one faculty representative.
-Invitees could include the School Board Chair and an SECC Educational Superintendent, as needed.